-However, you are not required to disclose any information simply at the request of the IRS.
-If there is certain information (such as records or testimony) you choose not share for any reason, the IRS must issue an administrative summons to compel you to produce said information.
-The IRS cannot enforce a summons on its own, though; it must get an order from the federal court to have you produce the information.
+Taxpayers are not obligated to disclose information solely based on the IRS’s request.
+If there is certain information, such as records or testimony, that you choose not to share for any reason, the IRS must issue an administrative summons to compel you to produce that information.
+However, the IRS cannot enforce a summons on its own; it must obtain an order from a federal court to compel you to provide the requested information.

-The Supreme Court has listed four necessary criteria for when a court should grant an enforcement order for an administrative summons.
-If any of the following requirements are not met, the summons should not be granted and you should not be compelled to produce the information in question:
+The Supreme Court has established four necessary criteria for a court to grant an enforcement order for an administrative summons.
+These criteria ensure that the IRS’s investigation serves a legitimate purpose, the information sought is relevant to that purpose, the IRS does not already possess the information, and the administrative steps required by the IRC have been followed.
+If any of these requirements are not met, the summons should not be granted, and you should not be compelled to produce the requested information.